 I know that I can be an asset to any employer.
 I am there to work, not mess about.
 But my life is outside of work.
 Whilst at work, I am not reachable by those who are central to my life.
 My mobile phone stays in the handbag until my lunch break.
 At work, I work, and I work diligently and industriously.
 I am organised, perhaps hyper-organised, I have a quick mind and have no difficulties whatsoever with communicating in various forms.
 I know this.
 It doesn’t necessarily mean I am going to remain at the same company.
 I don’t view my contract with my employer in the same as way as I would view a marriage vow.
 I have a very healthy appreciation of the importance of striking the right work / life balance….I am not a farm animal….work is work and life is well, life outside of work is frankly quite wonderful.
 Only if you don’t have a great life can I see any reason why you would want to bury your soul in work.

 Within a few years, I had completely jumped ship anyway and was self-employed.
 Freedom!
 A decision that was not influenced by the embarrassment I had caused myself on that occasion.

-Lessons learnt: most men are not only after one thing.
+Lessons learnt: most men are not only after one thing (although some of them might be).
 And it is better not to presume there is a romantic motivation from a man who is kind to you until he makes it very very clear.
 And the majority of men I have dealt with know how to make it clear if they are feeling any kind of romantic leaning to you.
 I needed to keep an eye on myself.
 I had totally misinterpreted his conduct I had let my feelings race way ahead of me and jumped to conclusions.
 I must hold myself back and learn to keep a cool head…if i don’t want to make an utter fool of myself and embarrass someone else.